build-on-aws/content/posts/llm-compiler-optimization-gpt2/index.md

 ---
 title: "How to Speed Up Open Source LLMs Training and Cut Down Billing Time with Amazon SageMaker"
-description: "This post is about to illustrate a hands-on demonstration to optimize the compilation and training of the open source GPT-2 model on the Stanford Sentiment Treebank v2 (SST2) dataset using the features of the Amazon SageMaker Training Compiler."
+description: "Optimizing the compilation and training of the open source GPT-2 model on the Stanford Sentiment Treebank v2 (SST2) dataset, using the features of the Amazon SageMaker Training Compiler."
 tags:
-  - llm
+  - ai-ml
   - gen-ai
-  - compilation
+  - sagemaker
-  - fine-tuning
+  - aws
 spaces:
   - generative-ai
 authorGithubAlias: hanyun2019